oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-monitoring-traffic-flows.md

 The details below cover Linkerd but the basic principles apply to all service meshes.

-Firstly the control plane is itself running in Kuernetes, this means if the control plans services have problems then the containers will be restarted automatically by Kubernetes, equally upgrades can be done in a rolling manner.
+Firstly the control plane is itself running in Kubernetes, this means if the control plans services have problems then the containers will be restarted automatically by Kubernetes, equally upgrades can be done in a rolling manner.

 If the control plane does have a significant failure then existing proxies (i.e. for existing pods) will continue to operate, though they won't get any updates to their configuration until the control plane comes back.
 Of course any new pods will not get their configuration, so will not be able to communicate (though they should get the additional proxy containers configured in the pods for when the control plane becomes available.)